insideseanshead/100-days-of-code/log.md

 **Thoughts:** State still flumuxes me.
 I get the theory but in practice I still have a hard time understanding how to implement.
 I think I need to take a further step back in my review of React.

 **Link to work:**

+### Day 5: January 5, 2021

+**Today's Progress**: Continuing on with my Mern project I am following along with the tutorial and adding redux to the shopping list app.

+**Thoughts:** While a lot of this still goes over my head the repetition is helping a lot.
+I am starting to see how the different components are linking up and how state is utilized better.

+**Link to work:**